TOC (auto-generated)

 Assistance to the Board in the performance of functions or its powers

-1. The Board is assisted in the performance of its functions and powers by Australian Public Service employees, including the Secretary of the TPB, whose services are made available to the Board by the Commissioner of Taxation: section 60-80 of the TASA and Regulation 11 of the TASR.
+1. The Board is assisted in the performance of its functions and powers by Australian Public Service employees, including the Secretary of the TPB, whose services are made available to the Board by the Commissioner of Taxation: section 60-80 of the TASA and Regulation 24 of the TASR.

 2. To assist the Board in the performance of its functions and powers, the Board also establishes committees, which consist of such persons as the Board determines (whether Board members or not): section 60-85 of the TASA.

-4. The Board may only delegate to a committee a power to make a decision in respect of which an application for review may be made to the Administrative Appeals Tribunal under section 70-10 of the TASA, if the committee has three or more members, all of who are Board members: subsection 70-30(2) of the TASA.
+4. The Board may only delegate to a committee a power to make a decision in respect of which an application for review may be made to the Administrative Appeals Tribunal under section 70-10 of the TASA, if the committee has three or more members, all of whom are Board members: subsection 70-30(2) of the TASA.

 5. A delegate in the exercise of a delegated function or power is subject to the directions of the Board: subsection 70-30(3) of the TASA.

-7. In summary, the relevant attributes that a person must have to certify that services meet the certification requirements are that:
+6. In summary, the relevant attributes that a person must have to certify that services meet the certification requirements are that:

 • the person is the Chair of the Board or a person performing the duties of the Chair from time to time